mjkuranda/yummy-api-nestjs/README.md

 }
 ```

 * `GET /ingredients/` - returns all ingredients from the database.
+It saves to the cache.
+Each request checks, if there exist ingredient and return them, if they exist.
 * `POST /ingredients/create` - creates a new ingredient and saves its to the database.
 You need to provide following data:
 ```json
 {